Gift Giving for People with Cancer

 Add a note that describes the meaning behind your gift, such as "Here's a little warmth for the times I can't be with you."

 Stress is an unwelcome and uncomfortable experience for anyone, whether they have cancer or not.
-Aromatherapy pillows, eye masks, and even stuffed animals made with essential oils may help some people manage cancer-related symptoms.
+Aromatherapy pillows, eye masks, and even stuffed animals made with essential oils may help some people handle cancer-related symptoms.

-While no studies on using aromatherapy in cancer patients have been published in peer-reviewed journals, several clinical trials have suggested essential oils might have the potential to help cancer patients deal with sleep, nausea, and anxiety.
+While no studies on using aromatherapy in cancer patients have been published in peer-reviewed journals, several clinical trials have suggested essential oils might have the potential to help cancer patients deal with issues related to sleep, nausea, and anxiety.
 An aromatherapy bracelet is both beautiful and useful.
 You can pair it with an essential oil like Organic French Lavender which is not only soothing, but lavender is the color of ALL cancers.
 Or try the Stress Relief essential oil blend.

 You may wish to enclose a note with your gift letting your friend know they can "vent" their feelings to you—whatever those feelings may be.